JulieKeisler/DRAGON/docs/source/Search_Space/index.rst

 |                                                  |             nn.functional.pad(self.linear.weight, pad)       |
 +--------------------------------------------------+--------------------------------------------------------------+

-The codes just above show respectively the implementation of a `Dropout` and an `MLP` layer.
+The two blocks of code above show the implementation of a `Dropout` layer and an `MLP` (Multi-Layer Perceptron), respectively.
-While the wrapping of the `Dropout` layer into a `Brick` object requires minimal modifications, the `MLP` wrapping necessitates some effort to implement the `modify_operation` layer.
+While the wrapping of the `Dropout` layer into a `Brick` object requires minimal modifications, the `MLP` wrapping necessitates some effort to implement the `modify\_operation` method.
-Indeed, the weights of an `nn.Linear` shape layer depends on the input tensor dimension.
+Indeed, the shape of the weights of an `nn.Linear` operation depends on the input tensor dimension.

 The variable encoding a `Brick` is called `HpVar`.
-It takes as input a `Constant` or a `CatVar` containing a single `Brick` or several `Bricks` representing the candidate operations, as well as a dictionary of hyperparameters..
+It takes as input a `Constant` or a `CatVar` containing a single or several layers implemented a `Bricks`, as well as a dictionary of hyperparameters.
-If a `CatVar` is given as input operation, all the `Bricks` contained in the `CatVar` features should share the same hyperparameters.
+If a `CatVar` is given as input operation, all the `Bricks` contained in the `CatVar`'s features should share the same hyperparameters.

 +--------------------------------------------------------------------+-----------------------------------------------------------------------+
 |.. code-block:: python                                              |.. code-block:: python                                                 |